Are Majestic Polar Bears warm or cold? (2025)

 polar bear fur insulation

 Majestic polar bears have a two-layer fur system.
-The outer layer is made of long, hollow guard hairs.
-These hairs protect against wind and water.
+The outer fur layer has long, hollow guard hairs that protect against wind and water.

-Underneath, a dense underfur traps air close to the skin.
-This keeps the bear’s body heat in.
-The guard hairs also help the fur dry quickly after a swim.
+Beneath this, a dense underfur traps air close to the skin, keeping the bear’s body heat in.
+The guard hairs also help repel water, allowing the underfur to stay dry and maintain insulation after a swim.

 The air trapped in the fur is key to keeping warm.
 It stops heat from escaping.
 The hollow guard hairs slow down heat flow even more.